octabytes/blog/content/posts/getting started/how-to-build-a-telegram-ai-bot-with-n8n/index.md

 ---
-draft: true
+draft: false
 title: "How to build a Telegram AI bot with N8N"
-date: "2024-04-24"
+date: "2024-11-20"
-description: "Let's see how you can create a Telegram AI bot with N8N open-source.
-During this tutorial, we will be creating the workflow using a template.
-You can create the same from scratch too.
-Before we start, ensure you have deployed N8N, we will be self-hosting it on OctaByte."
-tags: []
+description: "This tutorial guides you through creating a Telegram AI bot using the open-source N8N automation tool.
+You will learn how to set up the Telegram and OpenAI credentials, use a workflow template, and integrate the AI bot to generate images based on user inputs in Telegram chats."
+tags: [Telegram, AI bot, N8N, automation, OpenAI, LangChain, workflow, self-hosting, OctaByte, credentials, tutorial, image generation]
-categories: [Other]
+categories: [Applications, Automation]
 cover:
   image: images/cover.png
   caption: "How to build a Telegram AI bot with N8N"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-Let's see how you can create a Telegram AI bot with [N8N](https://octabyte.io/open-source/n8n?ref=blog.octabyte.io) open\-source.
+Let's see how you can create a Telegram AI bot with [N8N](https://octabyte.io/applications/automation/n8n) open\-source.
 During this tutorial, we will be creating the workflow using a template.
 You can create the same from scratch too.
-Before we start, ensure you have deployed N8N, we will be self\-hosting it on [OctaByte](https://octabyte.io/open-source/n8n?ref=blog.octabyte.io).
+Before we start, ensure you have deployed N8N, we will be self\-hosting it on [OctaByte](https://octabyte.io/applications/automation/n8n).

 ## What is N8N?